Coronavirus Information | Allwell from Superior HealthPlan

 Yes.
-When medically necessary diagnostic testing, or medical screening services and/or treatment is ordered and/or referred by a licensed healthcare provider, we will cover the cost of medically necessary COVID-19 tests, screenings, and the associated physician’s visit(s) and/or treatment.
-If applicable, your plan’s copayment, coinsurance and/or deductible cost-sharing will be waived for medically necessary COVID-19 diagnostic testing, and/or medical screening services and/or treatment.
+When medically necessary diagnostic testing, medical screening services and/or treatment is ordered and/or referred by a licensed health care provider, we will cover the cost of medically necessary COVID-19 tests, screenings, associated physician’s visit(s) and/or treatment.
+If applicable, your plan’s copayment, coinsurance and/or deductible cost-sharing will be waived for medically necessary COVID-19 diagnostic testing and medical screening services.

-No. We will not require prior authorization, prior certification, prior notification and/or step therapy protocols for medically necessary COVID-19 diagnostic testing and medical screening services, and/or treatment when medically necessary services are ordered and/or referred by a licensed healthcare provider.
+No. We will not require prior authorization, prior certification, prior notification and/or step therapy protocols for medically necessary COVID-19 diagnostic testing, medical screening services, and/or treatment when medically necessary services are ordered and/or referred by a licensed health care provider.

 - Physician’s/Practitioner’s Office

 - Independent Laboratory/Diagnostic Facility

 - Emergency Department Facility